Ryoichi2022/Practice_12/README.md

 ## VIII.
 Database - Worked in pgAdmin

 ### Main Table
-During the exploratory phase, we decided to select the following in the main tabel as they appears relevant to the used car price <br>
+During the exploratory phase, we decided to select the following in the main tabel as they appears relevant to the used car price.

 	- a. id 		- h. fuel

 	- b. price		- i. odometer